Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Introduction

 \paragraph{Classical convergence analysis and algorithm design} First-order methods have been widely adopted to solve large-scale optimization problems.
-Unfortunately, they can require a large number of iterations to reach high-quality solutions, especially for badly-scaled problems.
-This led to a significant amount of effort to analyze the worst-case performance of first-order methods under different assumptions on the problem classes involved.
+Unfortunately, they can require a large number of iterations to reach high-quality solutions, especially for badly scaled problems.
+This limitation has led to significant work on the worst-case performance of first-order methods, whose convergence depends critically on the underlying problem structure.
+For instance, proximal and fixed-point methods can converge linearly or superlinearly under suitable error-bound conditions~\citep{liaoErrorBoundsPL2024,themelisSuperMannSuperlinearlyConvergent2019}.
+Without such structure, convergence is typically sublinear~\citep{bubeckConvexOptimizationAlgorithms2015}, as for the proximal point method~\citep{guTightSublinearConvergence2020,guTightErgodicSublinear2024}, the iterative shrinkage-thresholding algorithm (ISTA), PDHG~\citep{chambolleFirstOrderPrimalDualAlgorithm2011}, and ADMM on nonsmooth convex problems.

-The convergence behavior depends critically on problem structure.
-Gradient descent exhibit fast linear convergence~\cite{liaoErrorBoundsPL2024} or even super-linear convergence~\cite{themelisSuperMannSuperlinearlyConvergent2019} when the objective function is strongly convex or satisfies error bound conditions.
-Without strong convexity, it converges sublinearly~\cite{bubeckConvexOptimizationAlgorithms2015}.
-Similar sublinear rates hold for other methods, including the proximal point method~\cite{guTightSublinearConvergence2020,guTightErgodicSublinear2024}, the iterative shrinkage-thresholding algorithm (ISTA), primal-dual hybrid gradient (PDHG)~\cite{chambolleFirstOrderPrimalDualAlgorithm2011}, and the alternating direction method of multipliers (ADMM) when applied to non-smooth convex optimization.